ryan-xin/seer-code-challenge/README.md

 * Learn Redux or alternatives to store states instead of using localStorage;
 * Improve Pagination component: show '...' when there are too many pages;
 * Add more animation transition for better user experience;
-* Fix 'Blog' link on navigation: it should lead to the first page of blog;
 * Overwrite all blog post body HTML & CSS to improve layout & readability;

 ### Tech Used ###